University Council Elections Information

 Council Member Obligations

-(c) Duty not to act for an improper purpose;
+(c) not act for an improper purpose;

-(g) Duty to avoid conflicts of interest; and
+(g) avoid conflicts of interest; and

 Council members are subject to standard probity checks.